amiteshrai/mongo-refresher/README.md

-# mongo-refresher
+# Mongo Refresher

-A refresher on the concepts of MongoDB database using Python programming
+A refresher on the concepts of MongoDB database using Python programming.